mmcshane/salp/README.md

 # Salp

-Salp is a small Go wrapper for the [libstapsdt](https://github.com/sthima/libstapsdt) library that enables Go programs to create and fire USDT probes at runtime.
-These probes allow API-stable (i.e. not dependent on function names) tracing of executables written in Go - especially important since function tracing of Go code requires some unappealing (though not unimpressive) [hacks](http://www.brendangregg.com/blog/2017-01-31/golang-bcc-bpf-function-tracing.html).
+Salp is a library that enables Go programs to create and fire USDT probes at runtime.
+Such probes allow API-stable (i.e. not dependent on function names) tracing of executables written in Go - especially important since function tracing of Go code requires some unappealing (though not unimpressive) [hacks](http://www.brendangregg.com/blog/2017-01-31/golang-bcc-bpf-function-tracing.html).
+Salp uses the [libstapsdt](https://github.com/sthima/libstapsdt) library to create and fire these probes.

 [![GoDoc](https://godoc.org/github.com/mmcshane/salp?status.svg)](https://godoc.org/github.com/mmcshane/salp)